“Which black Copic Marker should I buy first?”

 Should You purchase Copic 100 or 110?

-Get whatever is on sale and don’t worry about getting the other.
+Get whatever’s on sale and don’t worry about buying the other.
 You’ll never use both on the same project and that’s the only time anyone would ever notice a difference.

 The difference between Copic Black 100 and Special Black 110 is very subtle.
 100 is cooler and 110 is slightly warm.